Octavius-Dante/Arthelais/ex_33/Readme.md

 </br>

-**Following activities need to be performed ins the same sequential order it is shown : -**
+**Following activities need to be performed in the same sequential order it is shown : -**

 1. *package.json* file creation *(npm init)*
 2. *ui5.yaml* file creation *(ui5 init)*